Climate change - communication challenge

 Who is this course for?

-This course is led by Transition Tavistock a community group which seeks to bring the community together by sharing knowledge and practical ideas to use less energy and share resources.
+This workshop is led by Transition Tavistock a community group which seeks to bring the community together by sharing knowledge and practical ideas to use less energy and share resources.
 We aim to build a strong and self supporting town and seize the opportunity to bring about a more sustainable future.

 • You know climate change matters, but find it hard to share your concerns with friends or colleagues?

 • You can see ways your workplace or community group could respond – but have to persuade them?

 • You are trying to market activities or products which help people move to a lower carbon lifestyle?

 • You want to use consumer power to get practical change?